 The same is critical in project management.
 I’ve worked on countless project plans with hundreds of pages.
 Who can keep track of all that complexity (similar to the piles of work orders at my client)?
 Thus, my most successful clients have found a way to communicate project progress in relatively equal chunks of work with clear progress towards objectives in a visual way.

-Often, this is supported by a project management tool with visibility into schedule.
+Often, this is supported by a project management tool with visibility into the schedule.
 The result is a clear picture of a simple timeline with critical milestones in weekly or monthly buckets—and effectively show progress visually.
 Tasks that are ahead of schedule or behind schedule pop out immediately so that action can be taken.
-And, importantly, tasks that have been idle (no progress for a period of time) can be color coded so they’ll emerge and be visible.
+And, importantly, tasks that have been idle (no progress for a period of time) can be color-coded so they’ll emerge and be visible.

 A strong partnership for projects

 Using lean and project management approaches together can take your production process to the next level.
 Instead of wasting time debating whether these two approaches can work together, look for the common elements.
 I see lean as uncommon common sense.
 And, in my experience, the most successful projects also followed uncommon common sense.
-If you focus on putting the best of both of these methodologies together (customer, value, Agile and visibility), business-winning results will follow.
+If you focus on putting the best of both of these methodologies together (customer, value, Agile, and visibility), business-winning results will follow.